Learn how to reduce your exposure, helpful cooking tips, and recipes!

 We know that everyone loves to deep fry their catfish… but did you know you can actually avoid contaminants by cookin’ your fish differently?

-Every single river in Alabama, the River State, has at least one fish consumption advisory for methylmercury.
+Every single major river in Alabama, the River State, has at least one fish consumption advisory for methylmercury.
 Methylmercury is a known neurotoxin and is very harmful to women and children… and you can’t reduce your exposure without limiting your consumption.
 ADPH recommends limiting consumption to a portion of 6 oz cooked (or 8 oz raw) and the number of meals is outlined in the consumption advisory itself.
 How much fish you eat under a consumption advisory matters…

 Good News: we have some yummy local catch recipes you can try that are lip smackin’ good!